 However, for some of us, it is a very big step to take whether we are new Muslims or young Muslim women.

 The situation made me think back to when I first started covering one year after accepting Islam.

 It took several years of frustrations and swapping styles before I finally got to the point where I found a style I am now comfortable with, look good in, and that follows Islamic requirements.

 I was having a conversation with my husband’s cousin, Nour, a 19-year-old student, about the trials and tribulations of hijabis in the world today.

-It is amazing how different the same people treat her, if she wears something that is a more tailored or form-fitting than normal, everyone suddenly pays her so many compliments of how she has lost weight and how good she looks.
+It is amazing how differently the same people treat her if she wears something that is more tailored or form-fitting than normal.
+Everyone suddenly pays her so many compliments about how she has lost weight and how good she looks.

-She then went on to say, she has a friend who wishes to wear longer skirts or looser clothes but when she tries, her parents tell her that she looks old and they make fun of her.
+She went on to say that she has a friend who wishes to wear longer skirts or looser clothes, but when she tries, her parents tell her that she looks old and they make fun of her.

 I was surprised that this goes on in countries where the vast majority of people are Muslims.

 How hard must it be for a young Muslim woman in the West, where she lives among non-Muslims who are not even aware of the requirements of hijab?

 Isn’t it sad that we have become cowards to fashion, devoted to looking beautiful and sexy, and that if anyone dares to dress modestly, we find they look frumpy, old-fashioned, or that they are dull, boring people?